Rashedul/CRIS/README.md

 ### CRIS in Docker container

-* Minimum 16GB memory and 4 CPUs are required
+* Minimum 16GB memory and 4 CPUs are required to be used by the container

 Build and run docker image